 Because all these fish, all those tuna, all the human beings in the act of killing them, personify the limited universe."

-Dali spent two whole summers (1966 and 1967) to pait Tuna Fishing, a work full of dionysian figures.
-The pictures was a kind of testament, the fruit of forty years of devoted searching for means of visual expression.
+Dali spent two whole summers (1966 and 1967) to paint Tuna Fishing, a work full of dionysian figures.
+The picture was a kind of testament, the fruit of forty years of devoted searching for means of visual expression.
 In it, Dali combined all the styles he had worked in: Surrealism, "refined Pompierism", pointillism, action painting, tachism, geometrical abstraction, Pop art, and psychedelic art.
-The painting has proved as significant as his 1931 soft watch masterpieces The persistence of Memory
+The painting has proved as significant as his 1931 soft watch masterpieces The Persistence of Memory

 The extraordinary photographic quality of Tuna Fishing is a tribute to Dali's skill, and also to his modernity in using a projector to place directly on to the canvas the images he wished to copy.
 The images themselves range from Hellenistic sculpture to the cinema.
-The slaughter of the fish is shown as a bloodbath which might equally well be a hladiatorial scene.
-The straining muscles and violent postures of the men are like figures on Michelangelo's Sistine Chapel, heroically intense and glorying in the kill; by contrast, the authentic fishermen in the background are (literally) less colourful, going about their business with professional detachment.
+The slaughter of the fish is shown as a bloodbath which might equally well be a gladiatorial scene.
+The straining muscles and violent postures of the men are like figures on Sistine Chapel Ceiling by Michelangelo, heroically intense and glorying in the kill; by contrast, the authentic fishermen in the background are (literally) less colorful, going about their business with professional detachment.